 Stade’s Farm and Market

-Stade’s Farm and Market is located in scenic McHenry County in northeastern Illinois.
-They produce 2,200 acres of fresh fruits and vegetables that they sell directly to consumers through their Farm Market.
+Stade’s Farm and Market has a 8000+ tree apple orchard.
 The farm is also popular for pick-your-own fruits and vegetables including zinnias, strawberries, raspberries, tomatoes, sugar snap peas, peppers, green beans, and pumpkins.
 They also have a large entertainment area which includes a petting zoo, corn maze, giant slides, hay rides, and a large variety of unique attractions.
 They also have sunflower fields late summer and early fall.
-Check their facebook page, twitter and for website for more information.
+Check their facebook page or twitter for daily updates.

 Address: 3709 Miller Road, McHenry, Illinois